 Ashley Ponds Reservoir was originally a pair of ponds in southwestern Holyoke.
 They were called Wright’s Pond and Ashley’s Pond.
 There was a need for clean water in Holyoke and thus these two ponds were made into reservoirs in 1873.
+The entire reservoir system is vast.
+Read about it at this LINK.

 stop 1 – Causeway Crossroads